When Strong Conviction Becomes a Cognitive Trap

 How is confirmation bias different from a long-term investment view?

-A long-term thesis specifies exit conditions.
+A long-term investment thesis still contains exit conditions.

-Confirmation bias removes those conditions.
+Confirmation bias removes them.

-Can confirmation bias affect selling decisions?
+Can confirmation bias affect selling decisions too?

 Yes.